rasmus-kirk/nixarr/README.md

 If you have problems or feedback, feel free to join [the discord](https://discord.gg/n9ga99KwWC).

-Note that this is still in a somewhat alpha state, beware!
+Note that this is still in a somewhat beta state, beware!

 - Bugs are around
-- Options are still subject to change
+- Options generally won't be changed, but I reserve the right
 - Some options are mostly untested

 The general format won't change however.
 If you do still use it, any feedback